 Common earth-fixed local frame: NWU and NED

-The default earth-fixed local frame (L) of the MTi (in Normal output mode) is the East-North-Up (ENU) frame, as described in the MTi User Manual.
+The default earth-fixed local frame (L) of the MTi (in Normal output mode) is the East-North-Up (ENU) frame, as described in the MTi Family Reference Manual.
 The MTi can be easily set to use two other reference coordinate systems.
 These are NWU (North West Up) and NED (North East Down).